-I actually think my son looked at me at times, thinking, “Who on earth does she think she is talking to?!”
-It was the Threenager.
+I actually think my son looked at thinking, “Who on earth does she think she is talking to?!”
+It was the threenager.
 He had arrived.
 What was happening?
 Will it ever end?!
 Where was my sweet little man?!
 However, I promise it will and does get better. (sort of!)